Siteimprove/CMS-plugin-Umbraco/README.md

 ```

 ### Build the Umbraco package
-You can simply run this powershell (version 5) script, which will build the application, copy all the files in the right folder (/UmbracoPackages) and then finally zip the folder.
+You can simply run the createPackage powershell (version 5) script, which will build the application, copy all the files in the right folder (/UmbracoPackages) and then finally zip the folder.
 In the "createPackage.ps1" you will find variables for defining which version it will build as.